 Atlas' literacy program fosters voracious, lifelong readers and writers.
 We are deeply rooted in our commitment to ensuring students find true joy in the study of literacy, and acquire a deep appreciation for great books, new information, diverse perspectives, and the power to express ideas of their own.
 Our literacy program is designed to cultivate a critical curiosity in our students, and expand their knowledge of the world through asking questions, reading, writing and discussion.
-At all grade levels, students engage with complex texts and ideas during thematic units of study; these rich studies promote proficiency in reading, writing, speaking and listening.
+In all grade levels, we use EL's Module Lessons because they encourage deep, content-based learning and provide all students with rigorous, on-grade level reading and writing instruction.
+During Module Lessons, children develop vocabulary, writing abilities, comprehension strategies, verbal reasoning and background knowledge.

 We believe that in order for students to love reading and writing, they must become strong, fluent readers and writers.
-In kindergarten through second grade, our Skills Block focuses on systematic phonics instruction that teaches children HOW to read and write.
-Careful assessment practices allow our teachers to focus on where each child is in their literacy trajectory and tailor lessons to meet their individual needs.
-In the upper elementary grades, students engage in vocabulary studies, book clubs, close reading, and writing in response to texts as they shift from learning to read to reading to learn.
+For Foundational Reading Skills in kindergarten through second grade, we use CKLA Skills because it is a research-backed program that follows a coherent scope and sequence for teaching sound-spelling patterns.
+CKLA Skills has a strong phonological awareness component, provides students with explicit and systematic instruction in decoding and encoding, and has engaging decodable readers that are aligned to the scope and sequence.
+Careful assessment practices allow our teachers to focus on where each child is in their word recognition trajectory and tailor lessons to meet their individual needs.
+In grades 3-5, children engage in a Structured Literacy Block, which includes the following elements: decoding complex multisyllabic words; vocabulary instruction with an emphasis on morphology; shared reading of a high volume of complex, grade level texts; and structured writing instruction at the sentence and paragraph levels.